wizardamigos/organization/CONTENT/program.markdown

 ## All aspects of magic interesting to a fresh wizard.

-We are going to try hard to make this learning journey exciting for all future wizard amigos and provide the following learning materials open source and under a free license, to help you master the magic spells to become an active problem solver:
+We are trying hard to make this learning journey exciting for all future wizard amigos.
+All the learning materials are open source and under a free license.
+We want you to master the magic spells and become an active problem solver:
 * **[magic tools]( summary )**
   * [unix shell]( learningMaterials & screencasts ),
     [text editor]( learningMaterials & screencasts ) &